File Operations

 Termix intelligently determines where to create new items:

-- Selected directory: If a directory is selected, create inside it
+- If a directory is selected, the new item is created inside it.

-- Current directory: Otherwise, create in the current directory
+- Otherwise, it's created in the current directory.

 Renaming Files and Directories